FilMarini/FPGA_CDR_core/docs/source/paper/phase_detector.rst

 Practical implementation
 ========================
-| By using two clocks with 50% duty cycle and orthogonal with each-other (:math:`\pi / 2` of phase difference), it is possible to divide the entire 360 degrees clock period into four quandrants.
+| By using two clocks with 50% duty cycle and orthogonal with each-other (:math:`\pi / 2` of phase difference), it is possible to divide the entire 360 degrees clock period into four quandrants, as shown in :numref:`quadrants` .
 | The two phase detector (one for each clock) indicate the quandrants where the data signal transition is located, updating this information at every new data edge.

 If the data phase is shifting with respect to the clock edges, than the quadrant that detects the transition will change, in a direction compatible with the phase shifting direction.

+.. _quadrants:
 .. figure:: phase_detector/quadrants.png
    :scale: 50%
    :align: center